With 33 murders to his name, John Wayne Gacy, a.k.a. "Pogo the Clown," is remembered as one of the most terrifying serial killers ever.

 The jury didn’t buy it.
 Gacy was sentenced to death and dropped the friendly facade he had maintained for all those years.
 He would spend 14 years in prison awaiting his execution, the night before which he returned to his roots, and ordered a bucket of KFC as his last meal.

-According to reports, his last words were “kiss my ass.”
+According to reports, the killer clown’s last words were “kiss my ass.”

 Six of John Wayne Gacy’s victims remain unidentified.